ambarishg/itops/itops/docs/STEPS.md

 3. Generate Clusters
 4. Store the Insights in BLOB
-5. Update the RUN LOG with the following parameters Run Name
+5. Update the RUN LOG with the following parameters
+    * Run Name
-    Category Name
+    * Category Name
-    Input File
+    * Input File
-    Insights File
+    * Insights File
-    Number of Clusters
+    * Number of Clusters
 6.
-Update the Cluster Information Store with the
+Update the Cluster Information Store with the following
 For every Run , there will be N Clusters

 Run Name
 Category Name